All Classes and Courses

 Certification Levels: Completion

-Join this free introductory course to discover how to interactively explore nearly any field using computation.
-See how computational thinking—a modern blend of critical analysis and information processing—is being applied to a range of disciplines not traditionally associated with coding.
-From nutrition to literature, you'll learn practical ways to use knowledge-based programming in your classroom, research project or company.
-This class introduces innovative methods for discovering ideas and insights using the computational intelligence of the Wolfram Language, the user-friendly coding environment of Wolfram Notebooks and the curated real-world knowledge of the Wolfram Knowledgebase.
+Discover how to interactively explore nearly any field using computation.
+See how computational thinking—a modern blend of critical analysis and information processing—can be applied to almost any field, from cartography to machine learning–powered 3D facial reconstruction.
+You'll learn practical ways to use knowledge-based programming workflows in your classroom, research project or company.
+This class introduces innovative methods for discovering ideas and insights using the computational intelligence of Wolfram Language, the user-friendly coding environment of Wolfram Notebooks, the curated real-world knowledge of the Wolfram Knowledgebase and the powerful but easy-to-use Wolfram Notebook Assistant.

 Learn MoreHands-on Start to Wolfram Mathematica Training Tutorials